DuoTen Pool Speaker

 Design & Features

-The Blufree supports Bluetooth pairing of up around 50 feet and also accepts a USB input when used away from the water.
+The Blufree supports Bluetooth pairing of up to around 50 feet and also accepts a USB input when used away from the water.
 Additionally, two Blufree speakers can be linked together to form a stereo pair or simply a louder system.

-The Blufree speaker accepts hands-free calling, and the microphone is good enough, although it can become difficult to be heard if you’re more than about 4 feet from the Speaker.
+The Blufree speaker accepts hands-free calling, and the microphone is good enough, although it can become difficult to be heard if you’re more than 4 feet from the Speaker.

 7. Skywin Hot Tub Bluetooth Speaker